Resonance form factors from finite-volume correlation functions with the external field method: Numerical implementation

 Furthermore, when $e\neq 0$, the pole in the complex plane splits into two that move in the opposite direction from the initial location.
 In Fig.~\ref{fig:FH} we plot the real and imaginary parts of these poles versus $e$.
 It is seen that at small values of $e$ this dependence is almost linear and is determined by the Feynman-Hellmann theorem.
-For this example with $\omega=1$, we obtain \eq F({\bf P},{\bf Q}) = 1.6454+i0.0535\, ,\quad\quad \frac{d P_R^0}{d e}\biggr\rvert_{e=0}=1.6455+i0.0534\, . \en The second number has been obtained by numerically differentiating the pole trajectory in the complex plane.
+For this example with $\omega=1$, we obtain \eq F({\bf P},{\bf Q}) = 1.6454+i0.0535\, ,\quad\quad 2 \,\frac{d P_R^0}{d e}\biggr\rvert_{e=0}=1.6455+i0.0534\, . \en The second number has been obtained by numerically differentiating the pole trajectory in the complex plane.
 The explicit expression of the form factor in this model is written down in Appendix~\ref{app:formfactor}.

 In Fig.~\ref{fig:levels}, we display the spectrum in a finite volume at different values of $e$ and for a fixed $L$ (In order to discuss the qualitative behavior of the spectrum we used an arbitrarily chosen value $L=20$).
 The structure of the levels turns out to be rather complicated.
-Namely, the levels in the absence of the field (which are shown by black filled dots), are split in the presence of the field.
+In the absence of field, there is a set of doubly degenerate energy levels (black filled dots) corresponding to states with momentum ${\bf P}$ and $-{\bf P}$, which are related by a time-reversal transformation.
+When $e\neq 0$, time-reversal invariance is broken and these two levels split symmetrically at $O(e)$.
 Moreover, there are additional energy levels which do not have a zero-field counterpart.
 This is attributed to the fact that, at $e\neq 0$, the poles in the functions ${\it\Pi}_0$, ${\it\Pi}_1$ also split (see Fig.~\ref{fig:Pi}), and the determinant in the L\"uscher equation can cross the real axis at more places, e.g., between the poles.
 However, it can be easily checked that these solutions correspond to the ``artifacts'' that were discussed in the previous section.
 Namely, the residua corresponding to these levels are of order $e^2$ and have a different sign as compared to the physical levels.
 We have also checked that the unphysical levels, in difference with the physical ones, are not stable if the dimension of the matrix in the quantization condition is increased.
 This fact further supports the conclusion that these levels emerge due to the approximations that were made during the derivation of the quantization condition.
 Hence, in the analysis of data, such unphysical levels should be merely discarded.

 Furthermore, Fig.~\ref{fig:levels} nicely demonstrates the limitations of the use of the perturbative approach to the calculation of ${\it\Pi}_0$, ${\it\Pi}_1$.
 In the vicinity of $e=0.015$, two ``perturbative'' levels merge and disappear (the determinant does not cross the real axis anymore), whereas the ``exact'' levels still exist.
 Note that this happens already at rather small values of $e$, for which other levels are very well described by the perturbative solution.